JuliaCI/Coverage.jl/README.md

    - If it is public on GitHub and you are using using Travis, CircleCI or Appveyor, this is all you need to do.
 You can sign into Codecov using your Github identity.
+   - Else it is private, check out [the TravisCI docs for platfrom specific setup.](https://docs.travis-ci.com/user/coveralls/#coveralls-and-private-repositories)
-   - Otherwise you will need to define a `CODECOV_TOKEN` environment variable with the Repository Upload Token available under the Codecov settings.
+     You will also need to define a `CODECOV_TOKEN` environment variable with the Repository Upload Token available under the Codecov settings.

 2. Use the command line option when you run your tests: